Client API

 import com.github.jh3nd3rs0n.jargyle.client.HostResolver;

-import com.github.jh3nd3rs0n.jargyle.client.NetObjectFactory;
+import com.github.jh3nd3rs0n.jargyle.client.HostResolverFactory;

 import com.github.jh3nd3rs0n.jargyle.client.Properties;

-import com.github.jh3nd3rs0n.jargyle.client.Property;
+import com.github.jh3nd3rs0n.jargyle.client.ServerSocketFactory;

-import com.github.jh3nd3rs0n.jargyle.client.Scheme;
+import com.github.jh3nd3rs0n.jargyle.client.SocketFactory;

 import com.github.jh3nd3rs0n.jargyle.client.SocksServerUri;